 Silver Bar vs. Cast Bars

 Minted Bars: Unlike cast bars, minted bars have a polished and refined appearance.
 They are made from gold strips cut and stamped with details and designs.
-They tend to be more liquid, often with security features such as holograms, serial numbers, and assay certificates.
+They can sell quickly, often with security features such as holograms, serial numbers, and assay certificates.

 The precise manufacturing, inspection, and polishing make them more visually appealing, frequently leading to higher premiums.